 Students who are accepted into Upward Bound are accepted for the remainder of their high school careers provided they keep their grades up and continue to participate.
 We ask that students attend all Upward Bound sponsored events.
-Students are only allowed to miss one summer session in their tenure in Upward Bound.
 Remember, you can't get anything out of a program you don't put anything into.
 We promise to make an investment in your education, if you promise to invest your time and energy in Upward Bound.

 We encourage students to participate in extra-curricular activities in their high schools, whether it is sports, clubs, drama or band.
 Although we stress commitment to the UB program, we also realize that the best of our students are the ones who participate in various activities.

 Yes, you can work, if it does not interfere with Upward Bound required activities and attendance.

 Private weekly tutoring, instruction, counseling and academic advisement, workshops on test-taking and Basic Competency Test, and study skills, information on scholarship and financial aid availability and assistance in getting applications for college and scholarships completed, educational and cultural activities, and career guidance.